 The project will develop a national biodiversity data portal and will publish more than 100,000 specimen and sampling-event data records.
 Published records will contribute to mapping species distributions and priority conservation areas.

-A memorandum of understanding formalizing data sharing agreements has been signed between the Southern African Science Service Centre for Climate Change and Adaptive Land Management (SASSCAL), Angola and Instituto de Investigação Agronómica (IIA).
-Discussions about the development of a National Biodiversity Data Portal have also started with the Instituto Nacional de Biodiversidade e Areas de Conservação (INBAC).
+Since the memorandum of understanding formalizing data sharing agreements had been signed between the Southern African Science Service Centre for Climate Change and Adaptive Land Management (SASSCAL), Angola and Instituto de Investigação Agronómica (IIA) and discussions about the development of a National Biodiversity Data Portal had also started with the Instituto Nacional de Biodiversidade e Areas de Conservação (INBAC) the project has now progressed with data publishing efforts.

-A core team involving SASSCAL-BID and IIA collaborators is currently working on the Herbarium and Insect collections at the IIA.
-Specimens are being preserved and sorted by family and genera.
-Digitization of the Entomological collection has started, with the digitization of the Hymenoptera order already completed.
+A core team involving SASSCAL-BID and IIA collaborators is currently digitizing the Herbarium and Insect collections at the IIA.
+Specimens are being preserved and sorted by family and genera with more than 15,000 specimens already digitized.
+Digitization of the Entomological collection has started and an Odonata dataset is on the way to publication containing 1000 records.
+Collections for Hymenoptera (close to 6000 records) and Lepidoptera (around 14000 records) are nearing completion.
+With the assistance of employees from IIA and student support, 1000 records of the herbarium collection have been digitized and are pending georeferencing.

 A member of the project team attended the first GBIF-BID capacity enhancement training workshop held in Kigali, Rwanda, and shared information received about digitization with the core team.
 Contacts with SANBI in South Africa and University of Oxford in the United Kingdom have been taken to further enhance the project team capacity.